lumm-c/react-webpack-starter/README.md

 # React Webpack Starter

 This repository serves as a starter template for building React applications with Webpack.
-It provides a basic setup for developers who want to get started quickly with React and Webpack, including support for JSX, ES6+, and hot module replacement.
+It provides a robust setup for developers who want to get started quickly with React and Webpack, including support for JSX, ES6+, hot module replacement, and advanced log management for performance monitoring.

 ## Features

 - 🌓 **Dark/Light Theme Switching**: Toggle between light and dark modes.
 - 🌐 **Multi-Language Support**: Easily switch between English and Chinese.
 - 🔄 **Dynamic Updates**: Instant changes for both theme and language settings.
+- 📊 **Log Level Control**:  Log Level Control: Manage log levels (DEBUG, INFO, WARN, ERROR) dynamically based on the environment, optimizing performance.

 ## Project Structure